Dowell-Lab/Tfit/README.md

 * A BED7 file contianing predicted regions of activity (\<outFile\>.bed); the first three columns are the standard chr, start, end, columns 4-7 contain model information for each region
 * Stanard output with detailed job run information (\<jobName\>.log)

-This module is much more computationally expensive than `bidir` and can take up to 10-12 hours depending on sample size.
+This module is much more computationally expensive than `prelim` and can take up to 10-12 hours depending on sample size.

 ### System Requirements and Makefile
 Transcription Fit (TFit) is written in the C/C++ programming language that requires GNU compilers >4.7.3 and =< 7.1.0.
 Tfit uses the popular openMPI framework to perform massive parallelization via multithreading on multiple core, single node systems or multiple core, multiple node compute clusters and therefore also has an MPI dependency requiring a verion >3.0.
 After cloning this repo, please change directory into /where/you/clone/this/repo/Tfit/src/ and run make clean (removing any existing binaries) followed by make.